snymkmr/strip-accents/README.md

 # strip-accents
-Removes the accents/diacritics from a string, converting them to their corresponding non-accented ASCII characters.
+Removes accents and diacritics from a string, returning plain ASCII characters.

 # strip-accents